Alexandra-Shbaro/Lumi/README.md

 ###  Lumi is built using the following technologies:

-- This project uses the [Next.js](https://nextjs.org/) framework for building web applications.
+- For the frontend, the project uses the [Next.js](https://nextjs.org/) framework for building web applications.
 Next.js is a React-based framework that enables server-side rendering, static site generation, and automatic code splitting, which enhances the performance and scalability of web applications.
-- For the backend, the project uses [NestJS](https://nestjs.com/), a progressive Node.js framework for building efficient, scalable, and maintainable server-side applications.
-NestJS leverages TypeScript and follows the modular architecture pattern, making it suitable for complex applications.
+- For the backend, the project uses [Express JS](https://expressjs.com/), minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-- For persistent storage (database caching), the app uses [Redis](https://redis.io/), an in-memory data structure store that can be used as a cache, message broker, and queue.
-Redis improves performance by providing quick access to frequently accessed data, supporting operations like key-value stores, lists, and sets.
+- For persistent storage, the app uses [MySQL](https://www.mysql.com/), a relational database management system that provides reliable and efficient data storage.
+- For authentication, the app uses [NextAuth](https://next-auth.js.org/), a flexible and secure authentication library for Next.js applications.
+NextAuth simplifies the implementation of authentication by providing built-in support for various providers, session management, and JWT handling, ensuring smooth user login and access control.
+- The server uses JWT tokens and the [Jose](https://www.npmjs.com/package/jose) library to ensure all data stays protected and communications between users and the server remains private.
+- The server uses [Node.js](https://nodejs.org/en) to connect with OpenAI's API, enabling AI-powered chart generation capabilities.
 - The app uses the font [Montserrat](https://fonts.google.com/specimen/Montserrat) as its font, and the design of the app adheres to modern web design principles.
+- In the future, a mobile version of the app will be developed using [React Native](https://reactnative.dev/).

 <br><br>
 <!-- UI UX -->